Vector space: Definition and basic properties

 When the scalar field is the real numbers, the vector space is called a real vector space, and when the scalar field is the complex numbers, the vector space is called a complex vector space.
 These two cases are the most common ones, but vector spaces with scalars in an arbitrary field F are also commonly considered.
 Such a vector space is called an F-vector space or a vector space over F.

 An equivalent definition of a vector space can be given, which is much more concise but less elementary: the first four axioms (related to vector addition) say that a vector space is an abelian group under addition, and the four remaining axioms (related to the scalar multiplication) say that this operation defines a ring homomorphism from the field F into the endomorphism ring of this group.
 Specifically, the distributivity of scalar multiplication with respect to vector addition means that multiplication by a scalar a is an endomorphism of the group.
-The remaining three axiom establish that the function that maps a scalar a to the multiplication by a is a ring homomorphism from the field to the endomorphism ring of the group.
+The remaining three axioms establish that the function that maps a scalar a to the multiplication by a is a ring homomorphism from the field to the endomorphism ring of the group.